 My brother lived to be 14.
 His 14 years on earth left an impact on my life and so many others.

 Below is a picture of my friend’s younger son’s trophy case.
-He is an incredible athlete who has an older non verbal brother with Angelman Sydrome.
-I have witnessed their special bond that goes beyond words.
-They model unconditional love everyday.
+He is an incredible athlete who has an older non-verbal brother with Angelman Syndrome.

 The picture below says it all.